Banane01/robotic-grasping/README.md

 # Annotation
-This repository was foked from a [repository](https://github.com/zhenjing/robotic-grasping) on github which is a fork from the [original implementation](https://github.com/skumra/robotic-grasping
+This repository was forked from a [repository](https://github.com/zhenjing/robotic-grasping) on github which is a fork from the [original implementation](https://github.com/skumra/robotic-grasping
 ) with updated versions for python 3.9 to get an working pipeline to start with.